author: niplav, created: 2019-03-20, modified: 2025-01-19, language: english, status: in progress, importance: 6, confidence: log

 This is the website of niplav.
-It contains texts on different topics, including (but not limited to) forecasting, futurism, unusual social behavior and philosophy, as well as translations and transcriptions of different texts, chronological archives of blogs and programming projects.
+It contains texts on different topics, including (but not limited to) forecasting, existential risk, computer science and philosophy; as well as translations and transcriptions of different texts, chronological archives of blogs and programming projects.

 I can be hired to investigate research questions, write code, design and execute experiments, analyze data and make predictions.